netdata/netdata/README.md

 To report bugs, or get help, use [GitHub Issues](https://github.com/netdata/netdata/issues).

-You can also find netdata on:
+You can also find Netdata on:

 - [Facebook](https://www.facebook.com/linuxnetdata/)
 - [Twitter](https://twitter.com/linuxnetdata)